Kinescope: Technology

 In kinescoping an NTSC signal, 525 lines are broadcast in one frame.
 A 35 mm or 16 mm camera exposes one frame of film for every one frame of television (525 lines), and moving a new frame of film into place during the time equivalent of one field of television (131.25 lines).
 In the British 405-line television system, the French 819-line television system and the greater European 625-line television system, television ran at 25 frames—or more correctly, 50 fields—per second, so the film camera would also be run at 25 frames per second rather than the cinematic film standard of 24 frames.

-Therefore, in order to maintain successful kinescope photography, a camera must expose one frame of film for exactly 1/30th or 1/25th of a second, the time in which one frame of video is transmitted, and move to another frame of film within the small interval of 1/120 of a second.
-In some instances, this was accomplished through means of an electronic shutter which cuts off the TV image at the end of every set of visible lines.
+Therefore, in order to maintain successful kinescope photography, a camera must expose one frame of film for exactly 1/30th or 1/25th of a second, the time in which one frame of video is transmitted, and move to another frame of film within the small interval of 1/120th of a second.

-Most U.S. kinescope situations, however, utilized a mechanical shutter, revolving at 24 revolutions per second.
-This shutter had a closed angle of 72° and an open angle of 288°, yielding the necessary closed time of 1/120 of a second and open time 1/30 of a second.
-Using this shutter, in 1 second of video (60 fields equaling 30 frames), 48 television fields (totalling to 24 frames of video) would be captured on 24 frames of film, and 12 additional fields would be omitted as the shutter closed and the film advanced.
+In some instances, this was accomplished through means of an electronic shutter, which cuts off the TV image at the end of every set of visible lines.
+Most US kinescope equipment, however, utilized a mechanical shutter, revolving at 24 revolutions per second.
+This shutter had a closed angle of 72° and an open angle of 288°, yielding the necessary closed time of 1/120th of a second and open time 1/30th of a second.
+Using this shutter, in 1 second of video (60 fields equalling 30 frames), 48 television fields (totaling 24 frames of video) would be captured on 24 frames of film, and 12 additional fields would be omitted as the shutter closed and the film advanced.

-Because television is a field- rather than frame-based system, however, not all the information in the picture can be retained on film in the same way as it can on videotape.
-The time taken physically to move the film on by one frame and stop it so that the gate can be opened to expose a new frame of film to the two fields of television picture is much longer than the vertical blanking interval between these fields—so the film is still moving when the start of the next field is being displayed on the television screen.
-It is not possible to accelerate the film fast enough to get it there in time without destroying the perforations in the film stock—and the larger the film gauge used, the worse the problem becomes.

-The problem of adapting the way the image is either displayed or captured on film, to get around the above, was solved in various different ways as time went on—improving the quality of the image.

-The telerecording system could be of very high quality, easily reproducing the full detail of the television picture.
-One side effect of the system was that it removed the fluid look of interlaced video and gave the picture a film look.
+Analog television is a field-based system, and most electronic video recording solutions retain both fields of every frame, preserving the temporal resolution of interlaced video.
+Some early consumer-grade videotape recorders preserved only one field of each frame.
+Film, being a frame-based system, can retain full information from interlaced video by converting every field into a frame, but the required frame rate had been deemed impractical.
+Various solutions to the mapping problem have been developed, resulting in successive improvements to the quality of the image at the traditional 24 fps frame rate.
+Nevertheless, video converted to film loses the fluid look of interlaced video, taking on a look somewhat similar to film.